Murder 3: Critical reception

 Murder 3 received mixed reviews from critics.

 Taran Adarsh of Bollywood Hungama gave it 4 out of 5 and stated that Murder 3 "is one of the finest thrillers to come out of Vishesh Films.
 An outstanding story narrated with ferocious enthusiasm.
 Vishesh Bhatt hits a boundary in his very first attempt!"
-Madhureeta Mukherjee of The Times Of India gave it 3 out of 5, while commenting 'This one's no bloody Valentine, but watch it if you like it twisted.'
-Komal Nahta wrote, 'On the whole, Murder 3 is a fair entertainer'.Nabanita of OneIndia also gave it 3 out of 5 while commenting that it has thrills but it fails to captivate.
+Madhureeta Mukherjee of The Times Of India gave it 3 out of 5, while commenting "This one's no bloody Valentine, but watch it if you like it twisted."
+Komal Nahta wrote, "On the whole, Murder 3 is a fair entertainer."
+Nabanita of OneIndia also gave it 3 out of 5 while commenting that it has thrills but it fails to captivate.

 Roshni Devi of Koimoi gave it 2.5 out of 5, saying that it is worth a watch.
 Saibal Chatterjee of NDTV gave it 2.5/5 stars and stated 'Murder 3, a thriller that vacillates between the taut to the toxic, packs enough punch and panache to keep the audience glued, if not sweep them off their feet.
 It tweaks the formula just a tad – it goes somewhat easy on the erotic component of the Murder franchise, opts for a markedly stronger emotional spine, and gives the female characters more than usual space.'
 Anupama Chopra gave it 2/5 while writing that 'With a little more imagination, Murder 3 could have been deliciously dark'.
 Sukanya Verma for Rediff.com has given 2/5 stars and says Murder 3 has some badly-acted thrills.

 Soundtrack

 The soundtrack of the film is composed by Pritam, Anupam Amod & Roxen (band).
 The lyrics are penned by Sayeed Quadri.
 The soundtrack was released on 2 February 2013.
 The songs were immensely popular specially the songs "Teri Jhuki Nazar" and "Hum Jee Lenge" was immensely popular among the masses while the other tracks like "Mat Azma Re" and "Jaata Hai Tujh Tak" were also very popular gaining good critical review and mass appeal.
 The music focused on the Rock Genre and was unique in the Murder brand.

+The soundtrack received a positive critical response.

 Track list

 The soundtrack consists of 8 tracks which are composed by Pritam, Anupam Amod & Roxen Band.

-The soundtrack received positive critical response.
-Planet Bollywood gave it 7.5/10 calling it a great album.
-Joginder Tuteja of Bollywood Hungama gave it 3.5/5 while Koimoi gave it 3/5.